galki/material-ui-form/README.md

 #### conditions

-- only supports [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) fields (and custom material-ui fields)
+- only supports [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) fields (and custom Material-UI fields)
 - must set `value` and `name` props on every field
 - remove any `onChange` and `onBlur` props (unless you want to customize that logic)
 - set a `data-validators` prop on a field to specify its validators